dceuppens/hugo-testing/content/en/gaming-pc/budget-builds/best-gaming-pc-under-300/index.md

 		weight = 10

 +++
-# Our Best Cheap Gaming PC Build Under $300 of 2020

 It was a tough task putting a $300 custom build together, but thanks to AMD's impressive range of APU's, we were able to do so while still achieving good levels of performance.
 At the heart of this build sits AMD's entry-level APU, the 2200G.
 It comes equipped with Vega 8 graphics, which are surprisingly good at handling low intensive games such as CS: GO and Fortnite.